astropy/photutils/docs/photutils/segmentation.rst

     80  355.61483405 252.142253219 906.422600037 45.0

-A `~astropy.wcs.WCS` transformation can also be input to `~photutils.segmentation.segment_properties` via the ``wcs`` keyword, in which case the ICRS Right Ascension and Declination coordinates at the source centroids will be returned.
+A `~astropy.wcs.WCS` transformation can also be input to :func:`~photutils.segmentation.segment_properties` via the ``wcs`` keyword, in which case the International Celestial Reference System (ICRS) Right Ascension and Declination coordinates at the source centroids will be returned.

 Background Properties
 ^^^^^^^^^^^^^^^^^^^^^

-Like `~photutils.aperture_photometry`, the ``data`` array that is input to `~photutils.segmentation.segment_properties` should be background subtracted.
-If you input the ``background`` keyword to `~photutils.segmentation.segment_properties`, it will calculate background properties with each source segment:
+Like with :func:`~photutils.aperture_photometry`, the ``data`` array that is input to :func:`~photutils.segmentation.segment_properties` should be background subtracted.
+If you input the ``background`` keyword to :func:`~photutils.segmentation.segment_properties`, it will calculate background properties with each source segment:

 .. doctest-requires:: scipy, skimage